ManufacturingCSU/mxchip-telemetry-demo/README.md

 1. Navigate to your SQL Server and under the Netowrks blade:
    a.
 Add your IP address
    b.
 Set _Allow Azure services and resources to access this server_ to Yes.
    c.
-Save your firewall settings and proceed to the next step.
+Save your firewall settings.
-2. Navigate to the IoT SQL Database and click on the Query editor (preview) blade and run the following SQL script to create the Telemetry table.
+2. Navigate to the _IoT_ SQL Database and click on the _Query editor (preview)_ blade and run the following SQL script to create the Telemetry table.

 ```sql
 /****** Object:  Table [dbo].[Telemetry]    Script Date: 7/10/2022 3:33:35 PM ******/